Division of Medical Ethics Compassionate Use Advisory Committees

-The drug was approved by the U.S. Food and Drug Administration (FDA) in November 2015 and is now marketed as Darzalex®.
+The drug was approved by the U.S. Food and Drug Administration (FDA) in November 2015 and is now marketed as Darzalex.

 Due to the success of the pilot as determined by an external third party, Janssen and NYU are collaborating to continue piloting in additional therapeutic areas.
 Dr. Caplan and Dr. Bateman-House have established other CompACs to provide guidance on allocating investigational drugs that Janssen is developing.
 For individual compassionate use requests that Janssen receives for drugs outside the purview of these CompACs, NYU has formed a committee called Pre-Com to evaluate and provide guidance about these requests.
 Its members are Dr. Caplan, Dr. Bateman-House, Dr. Ross Upshur of the University of Toronto Joint Centre for Bioethics, and Dr. Robert Erwin, president of the Marti Nelson Cancer Foundation.
-There are also now CompACs for Janssen’s investigational drugs in the therapeutic areas of oncology, infectious disease, and neurology/psychiatry.
+There are also now CompACs for Janssen’s investigational drugs in the therapeutic areas of oncology, infectious diseases and immunology, and neurology/psychiatry.

 Janssen provides funding for organizing and staffing the CompACs to NYU Grossman School of Medicine.
 Janssen agreed to permit CompAC members to write, lecture, and publish about this novel pilot experiment in translational bioethics.